kcajj/ONT_phages/notes/note2.md

 we can see the relation between secondary and primary mapping in the reads that have a secondary mapping, it could give us information about genomic rearrangements. no interesting information found.

+secondary mappings are mappings of part of reads that occur in different parts of the genome, it is an additional mapping of part of a read that is already mapped somewhere else. supplementary mappings are additional mappings of a read for parts that are not mapped anywhere else.

 ## supplementary mapping

 2bef93e1-3ad8-4eb7-b28d-5cba95221d27